home-assistant/home-assistant.io/source/_posts/2016-08-27-notifications-hue-fake-unification.markdown

 categories: Release-Notes
 ---

-This release, 0.27, could only be possibly described by exactly one word:
+This week's blog post could only be possibly described by exactly one hashtag:

 # #Amazing

+<sup>or <sup>maybe<sup>#supersized</sup></sup></sup>

-Keep reading to see what **#Amazing** things we have in store for you this week :smile:!
+Keep reading to see what **#Amazing** things we have in store for you this week 😄!
 And make sure you read all the way to the end, because I left a present down there for those committed few among you :)

 But first...

 ## {% linkable_title Some general housekeeping %}

 Paulus ([@balloob]) is on vacation in Europe this week, so you will all have to deal with me, Robbie ([@robbiet480]) for this release blog post.
-Don't worry, he'll be back to tearing apart your pull requests in no time :-).
+Don't worry, Paulus will be back to tearing apart your pull requests in no time 😈.

 Special thanks to my awesome helpers for this week's release who are looking over my shoulder to make sure I'm crossing my t's and dotting my i's: [@Teagan42], [@infamy] and [@fabaff].

+For my next trick, let's hand out some...

-## {% linkable_title Handing out some trophies %}
+## {% linkable_title Trophies %}

-I felt that I had to 1-up Paulus ([@balloob]) somehow with his 500,000 pageviews stat he shared in the [0.26 blog post](https://home-assistant.io/blog/2016/08/13/foursquare-fast-com-ffmpeg-gpsd/), so I pushed myself and our development community as a whole super hard the last two weeks to put a lot of love into Home Assistant to bring you not just 1, but 6 **#Amazing** stats for this release.
-I am extremely happy to report to you the following stats.
-We have now passed:
+I felt that I had to 1-up Paulus ([@balloob]) somehow with his 500,000 pageviews stat he shared in the [0.26 blog post](/blog/2016/08/13/foursquare-fast-com-ffmpeg-gpsd/), so I pushed myself and our development community as a whole super hard the last two weeks to put a lot of love into Home Assistant to bring you not just one, but six **#Amazing** stats for this release.
+As of 0.27, we have now surpassed the following milestones:

 * [10,000](https://travis-ci.org/home-assistant/home-assistant/builds/154660811) builds on Travis (congrats to [@BluGeni])
 * [3,000](https://github.com/home-assistant/home-assistant/pull/3000) issues and pull requests (thanks [@kellerza]!)